jaceldran/myway/README.md

 # myway

-status: ALFA
+status: WORK IN PROGRESS

-Style and Javascript I've stolen from here and there...
+Style and Javascript I've stolen from here and there and something of my homegrown...